-Autonomous A70 Ergochair 2 (Hands On)
+Autonomous A70 Ergochair 2, Hands On

 We’re accustomed to high-back chairs and were surprised to see that the A70 ships in a much smaller box due to its removable head rest.
 The package includes the back, head rest, seat, arm rests, base, a Donati-brand multi-way tilt mechanism, an extremely short pneumatic lift, a hardware kit, five wheels, and an instruction manual.

 Significant Other warning: The hardware pack includes spares (lower-right corner), which you’ll want to hide.
 Rumors of leftover parts never die, nor will the impact on your reputation as an assembler/tinkerer/fixer of anything.
-You’ll understand better in 10 years when your spouse hands you a $200 electrician’s bill to replace a light cover because “you couldn’t even assemble a chair”.
+You’ll understand better in 10 years when your spouse hands you a $200 electrician’s bill to replace a $2 switch plate because “you couldn’t even assemble a chair”.

 The A70’s MDF set pan is thicker than those of budget chairs, and covered in a plastic shell.
 But it’s still MDF.